Ushien/ToyBlock/README.md

 # ToyBlock
-Webpage explaining the concept of Blockchain.
+Webpage explaining the concept of Blockchain in a pedagogic way.

 This project is made in the context of the INFOB318 Projet individuel class at Unamur.